-By the end of the episode IV, there is lot of things happening: Mason following JD trying to prove that he is actually a drug dealer; detective Ambrose and his colleague are reaching out to the clues Cora revealed during the therapy session; and the second session which even reveals more.
+By the end of episode IV, there are a lot of things happening: Mason follows JD trying to prove that he is actually a drug dealer; detective Ambrose and his colleague are reaching out to the clues Cora revealed during the therapy session; and the second session which even reveals more.

 Up till the fourth episode, The Sinner has been really engaging; not much suspense is revealed.
 Cora is still struggling to remember her past that drove her to commit the crime.
 Detective Ambrose knows that he is on the right path to get to the bottom of the crime, but he still has a long way to go.
 At least, it is now established that there is someone else involved with Cora who has some motives behind the whole incident of murder.

 Starring: Jessica Biel, Bill Pullman, Christopher Abbott, Abby Miller, Dohn Norwood

 Genres: TV Series, Crime TV Series, Mystery Programmes, Suspense Thriller